-In rural areas, when designing investments to protect the environment, it is necessary to take into account the sewage treatment plant and sewage system of a given region, including local conditions.
-The construction of a sewage treatment plant as well as the expansion of the sewage system should be connected with the financial possibilities of the municipality.
+In rural areas, when designing investments to protect the environment, it is necessary to consider the sewage treatment plant and sewage system of a given region, including local conditions.
+The construction of a sewage treatment plant and the expansion of the sewage system should be connected with the financial possibilities of the municipality.
 The cost of building a sewage system supplying sewage to a sewage treatment plant is often several times higher than the cost of building the plant itself.
-In areas with dispersed development, which is characteristic of the village, for technical and economic reasons, holding tanks are used.
+In areas with dispersed development, which is characteristic of the village, holding tanks are used for technical and economic reasons.
 However, taking into account their leakage, which significantly contributes to the pollution of the environment, and especially the surface and underground waters, the inhabitants of the communes are proposed to build household-level sewage treatment plants.

-He costs of sewage disposal and neutralization will continue to increase.
-This is due not only to legal restrictions in the environmental policy but also to pressure from organizations working for environmental protection.
+The costs of sewage disposal and neutralization will continue to increase.
+It is due not only to legal restrictions in the environmental policy but also to pressure from organizations working for environmental protection.